ajitgoel/Notes/InterviewQuestions/Architecture/RestProtocol.md

 Layered System
 Code on demand (optional)
 Some definitions before
-State
+**State**
 A state, is that which the server application cares about to fulfill the request.
 This is the chunk of information that is sent by the server in every response.

-Resource
+**Resource**
 A resource, is the data that defines a model representation.
 This might be the stored data in the database.
 Note, that, a state is an informacion that depends on the request and the client that is asking for; while the resource is information that is constant through all clients (of course until it needs to be updated).

-Idempotence
+**Idempotence**
 In terms of computer science, this term has a different meaning.
 It describes an operation that will produce the same result whether it is being called one or many times.
-In other works, making multiple identical requests has the same effect as making a single one.
-Imagine a client asking a server to update the resource user, setting its property age to the value of 20.
+In other works, making multiple identical requests has the same effect as making a single one. ==Imagine a client asking a server to update the resource user, setting its property age to the value of 20.
 No matter how many times you ask this.
-You'll have the same effect on the database.
+You'll have the same effect on the database.==

-Safety
+**Safety**
 Speaking of RESTful approach, safety means the ability of a method to not change the state of a resource in the server.
 This means, all methods that are safety doesn't alter the information (database).
 Consequently, clients can make safe requests repeatedly without worry of side effects on the server.

-Client-Server
+**Client-Server**
 The web operates in this way: where there is a web server delivering content, that is being interpreted by a browser, or a mobile app.
 In this case, the server is usually the web application, and the client, is the browser, or mobile app.
 In this scenario, the information flow happens in one way: The client does a request to the server, which after processing such request, delivers a response.

-Uniform Interface
+**Uniform Interface**
 This constraint defines that the interface between any server, and all possibilities of clients, should be the same.
 This decouples the architecture between client and server, giving the ability to both to evolve separately.

-Stateless
+**==Stateless==**
 Here it comes what REST means.
 Representational State Transfer means that each request has to carry with the necessary state to handle the transaction.
 This releases the server from keeping a state of information between multiple requests.
 Are you familiar with the concept of SESSION in web development ?
 REST avoids the existence of it.
 And because of this, the server gets the ability to scale better.

-Cacheable
+**==Cacheable==**
 This constraint says that each response must define implicitly or explicitly, whether it is a cacheable resource, or not.
 By telling a client that such content is cacheable, it optimizes the performance of communication, since the client will avoid unnecesary requests for static data.

-Layered System
+**Layered System**
-This says that from the server side, scalability may be improved in such way that the client won't notice whether it is dealing in one server, or an intermedary app.
-That let the server side infraestructure to escalate through load balancing, shared caches, and security middlewares.
+==This says that from the server side, scalability may be improved in such way that the client won't notice whether it is dealing in one server, or an intermedary app.== That let the server side infraestructure to escalate through load balancing, shared caches, and security middlewares.

 Code on demand (optional)
 This means that the server might also delivers logic to the client, such as javascript content that might be interpreted by the client.
 This is optional, and I think is nowadays not used, since the appearance of Single Page Apps.